Create Split-Color Text in Photoshop

 Step 5: Save your gradient as a new preset

-But first, if you're using Photoshop CC 2020 or later, close the Basics folder in the Presets area.
-Leaving the folder open will cause the new preset to be added to the folder, which is not what we want:
+But first, close the Basics folder in the Presets area.
+Leaving the folder open forces Photoshop to save your new preset inside that folder, which can quickly make your presets messy and unorganized.

 Closing the Basics folder before saving a new gradient preset in Photoshop's Gradient Editor